Search the Health Library

 Find Research Faculty

 Enter the last name, specialty or keyword for your search below.

 Metaplastic breast cancer is a very rare form of breast cancer.
-It is relatively uncommon.
-Our pathologists are often consulted by others outside of Hopkins in order to establish a diagnosis of metaplastic breast cancer, or distinguish it from other lesions for which it can be mistaken.
+Johns Hopkins pathologists are often consulted by physicians at other hospitals to establish a diagnosis of metaplastic breast cancer, or to distinguish it from other lesions for which it can be mistaken.
 The treatment for this cancer is generally very similar to that of invasive ductal carcinoma.